remerjohnson/remerjohnson.github.io/curriculum_vitae.md

 **Rank:** Assistant Librarian
 _2014 - 2020_

 As a member of the Digital Object Metadata unit in the Geisel Library, I cleaned, mappped, and transformed metadata from data providers to align with the data model of our [Digital Collections](https://library.ucsd.edu/dc/), also known as the DAMS (Digital Asset Management System).
 I was the sole Metadata Analyst on dozens digital collections, ranging from Special Collections papers to protein sequencing analysis research.
-I helped to refine and plan new data models for the DAMS that better take advantage of Linked Data best practices, and decisions from communities (for example the Samvera and Fedora communities) have agreed upon.
+I helped to refine and plan new data models and ontologies for the DAMS that better take advantage of Linked Data best practices, and decisions from communities (for example the Samvera and Fedora communities) have agreed upon.

 I also helped streamline digital collection publication, which went from a project-specific customization that took on average many months (sometimes a year), to a standard process taking mere weeks.
 This streamlining required planning and collaborating with IT to develop ingest tools that could handle MARC, AT, and Excel source metadata into what we refer to as 'input streams.'